ark-lang/ark/misc/REFERENCE.md

 	}

 ### <a name="for"></a>For Loops
+todo, write about inferred type for the for loop and how .. is exclusive and ... is inclusive only 2 parameters now.

 The for loop has been simplified from its traditional syntax.
 A for loop is specified with the `for` keyword, and an index to keep track of the current iteration.
 If you do not care about what iteration you are on, this can be replaced with an